-In the Health Psychology specialization, PsyD doctoral students delve into the factors impacting health— biological, psychological, social, environmental, and cultural—while working toward improving health behavior.
+In the Health Psychology specialization, students delve into the factors impacting health— biological, psychological, social, environmental, and cultural—while working toward improving health behavior.
 In addition, they have the opportunity to further study women’s, child and adolescent, or geriatric health in their elective coursework.

 Students in the Public Health specialization gain knowledge in planning for global health initiatives such as disease prevention.
 Skills in marketing, communications, and public relations are developed, as well as consideration of the financial and economic workings of healthcare systems in the execution and promotion of public health programs.

-In the Healthcare Management specialization, PsyD candidates build managerial and administration experience for running health services programs.
+In the Healthcare Management specialization, candidates build managerial and administration experience for running health services programs.
 Focusing on healthcare quality management, current trends and issues, and project and resource management, students build the leadership skills necessary to hold executive roles and direct effective healthcare teams.

-Especially attractive to global-minded health leaders, the International Practice specialization helps train PsyD candidates for health management and leadership roles in international health and mental health.
+Especially attractive to global-minded health leaders, the International Practice specialization helps train students for health management and leadership roles in international health and mental health.
 Students learn to understand and communicate with different cultures with confidence and sensitivity, while also increasing skills in strategic planning and global leadership and management.

 An online psychology degree specialization is not mandatory.
 The General Program in behavioral health leadership prepares students with the leadership qualities, cross-disciplinary knowledge, and entrepreneurship and advocacy skills for a fulfilling career in behavioral health.